-Non-employee directors receive quarterly retainers of \$4,500 (\$8,750 for the chairman); the chairs of the standing committees receive quarterly stipends of \$1,000 (Audit Committee) or \$500 (Compensation and Corporate Governance Committees).
+Non-employee directors receive quarterly retainers of \$4,500 (\$8,750 for the chairman) for Board service.
+The chairs of the standing committees also receive quarterly stipends of \$1,000 (Audit Committee) or \$500 (Compensation and Corporate Governance Committees).
 Non-employee directors also receive \$1,500 for each board meeting, and \$1,000 for each standing committee meeting, attended in person or by videoconference (\$500 for each meeting attended by telephone).
+The non-employee directors serving on the Strategic Transactions Committee receive \$1,200 per meeting attended in person (\$500 for each meeting attended by telephone), but the chair of the Strategic Transactions Committee does not receive a quarterly stipend.
 All dollar amounts are paid in cash.
 Non-employee directors receive an initial option to purchase 20,000 shares, with one third of these option shares vesting on each of the three anniversaries following the grant, and an option to purchase 10,000 shares upon each anniversary of their appointments, vesting one year after issuance, each exercisable at the fair market value of the stock on the date of the respective grant.
 Directors are reimbursed for their expenses in attending meetings of the Board of Directors and meetings of committees of the Board of Directors.